startxfr/helm-repository/charts/cluster-istio/README.md

 # STARTX helm : cluster-istio

-This helm chart is used to configure Metering at the cluster level.
+This helm chart is used to configure Istio at the cluster level.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.